-It may be small but the Chikolongo

-Livelihood Project, in Malawi, is mighty in

-the results it has shown for the

-community.
-IFAW's support has been a

-game-changer.
-Until 2015 up to three

-villagers a month lost their lives to

-human-wildlife conflict (mostly

-crocodiles) while fetching water from the

-Shire River in Liwonde National Park.
-With

-the installation of a solar-powered pump,

-water is pumped into the village and not a

-single soul has been lost to human-wildlife

-conflict since 2016.
+It may be small but the Chikolongo Livelihood Project, in Malawi, is mighty in the results it has shown for the community.
+IFAW's support has been a game-changer.
+Until 2015, up to three villagers a month lost their lives to human-wildlife conflict (mostly crocodiles) while fetching water from the Shire River in Liwonde National Park.
+With the installation of a solar-powered pump, water now comes to the people and not a single soul has been lost to human-wildlife conflict since 2016.